How to rotate a video on a Mac

 How do I rotate a video on a Mac for free?

-Use Crisp: drop your clip in, pick the Rotate lane (or type "rotate it right" or "my video is sideways"), choose a direction, and press Rotate.
-It rotates the clip and keeps the audio, entirely on your Mac, with no account, no upload and no watermark.
+Use Crisp: drop your clip in, select the clip and type it in the prompt bar (or type "rotate it right" or "my video is sideways"), choose a direction, and press Rotate.
+It rotates the clip and keeps the audio, entirely on your Mac, with no account, no upload.

 How do I fix a sideways phone video?